-Derek Jarman’s Modern Nature is adapted by Living Productions in a unique tribute to the artist, author and activist which combines readings, music, artwork and footage from his Super 8 Films.
+Derek Jarman’s Modern Nature is adapted by Living Productions & Bold Tendencies in a unique tribute to the iconic artist, author & activist, combining readings, music & footage from his Super 8 Films.

-Shortly after his HIV diagnosis and his father’s death, Derek Jarman left the chaos of London for a simple life on the Kent coast.
-He lived there with his partner Keith Collins in a derelict Victorian fisherman’s hut, Prospect Cottage, in the shadow of Dungeness power station.
-Facing an uncertain future, he wrote Modern Nature: a diary capturing how he found solace in the natural world.
+After his HIV diagnosis and father’s death, Derek Jarman acquired Prospect Cottage on the barren Kent coast.
+With his partner Keith Collins he transformed a Victorian fisherman’s hut in the shadow of Dungeness power station into an extraordinary home & garden.
+Facing an uncertain future, he wrote Modern Nature: a diary capturing the solace he found in nature.

-James Dacre directs Olly Alexander, Jessie Buckley, Omari Douglas, Shaun Evans, Jessica Walker and Will Young in readings from the diaries with original music by Valgeir Sigurðsson, Max Richter, Kele Okereke and Simon Fisher Turner and songs by Donna McKevitt performed by Nils Wanderer, Penelope Appleyard and Clare Stewart.
+James Dacre directs Olly Alexander, Jessie Buckley, Omari Douglas, Shaun Evans, Jessica Walker & Will Young in readings from the diaries.
+Featuring original music from Valgeir Sigurðsson, Max Richter, Kele Okereke & Simon Fisher Turner and songs by Donna McKevitt, performed by Nils Wanderer, Penelope Appleyard & Clare Stewart.

 Running time: approximately 80 minutes, no interval